dalejn/cleanBib/README.md

 # FAQ

-* Why do I receive an error when running the code?.
+* Why do I receive an error when running the code?
   * The most common errors are due to misformatted .bib files.
 Errors will usually provide an indication of the line or type of problem in the .bib file.
 They will require you to manually correct the `.bib` file of formatting errors or incomplete entries.
+After resolving an error, try running the code block that gave you an error again.
 If you cannot resolve an error, please open an `issue`, paste the error text or a screenshot of the error, and attach the files that you used so that we can reproduce the error.
 We will try to help resolve it.
 * What should I do if the Binder crashes, times out, or takes very long to launch?
   * Please refresh the Binder or re-launch from our step 2 instruction upon a crash.
 This has often resolved the issue.
 The environment will time out if you are inactive for over 10 minutes (but leaving the window open counts as activity).
 Long launch times can be due to a recent patch by us (temporary slow-down from re-building the Docker image) or heavy load on the server.
 Please try again at a later time.
 Please refer to the [Binder User Guide](https://mybinder.readthedocs.io/en/latest/index.html) and [FAQ](https://mybinder.readthedocs.io/en/latest/index.html) for other questions.
 * Will this method work on non-Western names?